 There are some complex issues to think about regarding federal student loan consolidation.

-If you received a 2006 summer disbursement prior to July 1, 2006, your 2006-07 Stafford loan has a variable rate, unless you consolidated it prior to July 1, 2007.
+If you received a student loan disbursement prior to July 1, 2006, that Stafford loan has a variable rate, unless you consolidated it prior to July 1, 2007.
 For loans disbursed prior to July 1, 2006, the interest rate is variable, adjusted annually on July 1.
 The variable rate is based on the 91 Day Treasury Bill (as of the last auction prior to June 1) plus 1.7% during in school and grace period, or plus 2.3% in repayment, not to exceed 8.25%.

-If you want to lock in this low variable rate or combine it with your 6.8% Stafford loans, you want to wait until about a month to two before your six month grace period ends before consolidating so you do not lose the remainder of your grace period (consolidation loans become due within 60 days after they are booked).
+If you want to lock the variable rate or combine it with your fixed rate Stafford loans, you want to wait until about a month to two before your six month grace period ends before consolidating so you do not lose the remainder of your grace period (consolidation loans become due within 60 days after they are booked).

-You will need to decide whether to only consolidate that loan by itself or to consolidate it with your other 6.8% fixed loans.
+You will need to decide whether to only consolidate any variable rate loans separately or to consolidate them with your other fixed rate loans.
 Because consolidation uses the weighted average rounded up to the nearest one-eighth of a percent, it may be more advantageous to keep the low variable rate loan consolidated separately, but you may prefer to have only one consolidation loan with all your loans together.

-The interest rate for federal loan consolidation is the weighted average of all the federal loans you wish to consolidate rounded up to the nearest eighth of a percent, capped at 8.25%.
+The interest rate for federal loan consolidation is the weighted average of all the federal loans you wish to consolidate rounded up to the nearest eighth of a percent.
+As of July 1, 2013 there is no cap on the consolidation rate.
 The rate is then fixed for the life of the loan (10 - 30 years depending upon your debt load).
 Most lenders, including Direct Loans, offer a .25% interest rate reduction for automatic electronic payment.
 This perk to lower your interest rate is strongly encouraged.

 Remember, if you have variable interest rate loans, the rates will change July 1 every year unless you consolidate.
 There will be an additional .6% added to the rate after the 6 month grace period ends; the repayment rate will be based on that higher rate if you do not consolidate.

 A consolidation loan comes due 60 days after it is booked.
-See http://www.studentaid.ed.gov/repay-loans/consolidation and www.loanconsolidation.ed.gov for more information.
+See http://www.studentaid.ed.gov/repay-loans/consolidation for more information.

 - Direct Loans are eligible for public interest loan forgiveness after 120 on-time payments in eligible public interest work.

-- Direct Loans are eligible for Pay As You Earn (PAYE) loan forgiveness after 20 years, Income Based Repayment (IBR), or Income Contingent (ICR) loan forgiveness after 25 years.
+- Direct Loans are eligible for REPAYE loan forgiveness after 25 years for graduate/professional loans (20 years for undergraduate loans), Pay As You Earn (PAYE) loan forgiveness after 20 years, Income Based Repayment (IBR), or Income Contingent (ICR) loan forgiveness after 25 years.
 At this time any balance forgiven is taxable except under Federal Public Interest Loan Forgiveness.

 - If you consolidate with Direct Loans and need a deferment, any subsidized portion of your loan will not accrue interest.